Slovene phonology: Tone

 The exact distribution and phonetic realization of tonemes varies locally.
 In Standard Slovene, some words may have either an acute or circumflex tone, with the chosen tone differing by speaker.
 Unless otherwise noted, this article discusses the tonemes as they are realized in Standard Slovene spoken in Ljubljana.

 Tone is differentiated only on the stressed and on the last syllables, where it is the opposite of the tone that stressed syllable has (except in some prepositions).
 If last syllable is stressed, then they merge and form rising (acute) or falling (circumflex) tone; e.g., pot [ˈpǒːt] / [ˈpôːt] 'path'.
-Other vowels have neutral (mid) tone. vowels are mid tone in none-tonemic variety.
+Other vowels have neutral (mid) tone.
+Vowels are mid tone in none-tonemic varieties.

 Not all types of syllables have a distinction between the two tones: